This post may contain affiliate links. Please read our disclosure policy.

 - 1 Tbsp. honey or maple syrup

-- 2 tsp. fish sauce (or soy sauce)
+- 2 tsp. fish sauce (sub tamari or soy sauce)

 Instructions

 - Preheat oven to 400ºF.
-Toss squash in 2 Tbsp. oil ¼ tsp. salt; spread evenly on a rimmed baking sheet.
+Toss squash in 2 Tbsp. olive oil and kosher salt; spread evenly on a rimmed baking sheet.
 Place in the oven and bake for 25 to 35 minutes, tossing once halfway through, until the squash is tender and lightly browned.

 - Meanwhile, combine quinoa and broth in a small saucepan.
 Bring mixture to a boil, cover, reduce heat, and gently simmer until liquid is absorbed and quinoa is fluffy, about 15 minutes.
 Transfer to a large bowl.

-- Prepare Creamy Ginger Dressing by combining all ingredients except olive oil in a small bowl; stir to combine.
-Gently stream in olive oil, whisking constantly, until dressing is smooth.
+- Prepare Creamy Ginger Dressing by combining all ingredients except oil in a small bowl; stir to combine.
+Gently stream in oil, whisking constantly, until dressing is smooth.

 - Add kale to bowl with quinoa, and toss to combine (the residual heat of the quinoa will help soften the kale leaves).
-Add cabbage, carrots, bell pepper (if using), and butternut squash.
-Season with remaining ¼ tsp. salt.
+Add cabbage, carrots, bell pepper, and butternut squash.
+Season ingredients with a pinch of salt.
 Add dressing and gently toss to combine.
 Stir in peanuts and fresh basil, and garnish with avocado (if using).

 Notes